Tropical Landscaping: Plant Ideas For Your Deerfield Beach Garden

 1. Demarcate your pathways

 While you can easily use items like pathway lights and hardscape materials like blocks, plants can also be an excellent option.
 It is true that the signature mark of tropical climates is the high temperatures.
-But there is a way in which a green environment tends to neutralize this in the minds of men.
-So why not do this using your pathways?
+But it’s also true that a green environment tends to neutralize this in our minds.
+So why not do this on your pathways?

 Density is a vital part of tropical garden design since tropical plants grow entwined and entangled with one another in the wild.
 To replicate the jungle look, plant your tropical plants closely together and add clumping and spreading plants between taller ones to fill gaps.